smolTypo/gemmafong-fullstackrestaurantapplication/README.md

   - Ensure that the respective environment variables are set correctly in the deployment platforms.

+## License

-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://github.com/smolTypo/restaurant-app/blob/main/LICENSE">MIT License.</a>